 8 regent's park

 The back garden, rooftop and frontage of this North London end-of-terrace house required a complete design transformation, where we maximised the outdoor spaces by enhancing architectural fluidity, and mitigated tricky level changes around existing trees.
 With children of varying ages, we retained open surfaces, while including upbeat areas for the kids and laid-back zones for the grown-ups.
-The scheme fuses a practical approach within a contemporary layout, enveloped by lush foliage, turning minimalist design concepts into a cohesive, liveable framework, which embraces a vibrant family garden and home.
+The scheme fuses a practical approach within a contemporary layout, enveloped by lush foliage, turning minimalist design concepts into a cohesive outdoor living framework which embraces a vibrant family home.

 9 saffron walden